XDA Portal Search Results

 Ever since Google revealed Android 4.2, we have seen several apps from Android’s latest version surfacing here at XDA.
 Now that the Nexus 4 system dump has been out for a while, things are only ramping up.
 Recently, Android hacker Kill Droid Hack extracted all core Android 4.2 apps as well as the latest Google Apps from the Nexus 4 dump, deodexed them, and ported them for installing on any device running Jelly Bean 4.1 or later.

-The apps in the package include Camera, Desk Clock, Chrome, Maps, Street View, Gmail, Play Store, Play Music, Google Talk and all other core Google Apps . . .
+The apps in the package include Camera, Desk Clock, Chrome, Maps, Street View, Gmail, Play Store, Play Music, Google Talk and all other core Google Apps and Android system apps.
+In addition, all the required libraries are also included in the package for functional. . .
 READ ON »

 As most of you are aware, XDA is dedicated to a spirit of openness in both hardware and software.
 One thing that proponents of open source ideals have long rallied against is the bundling of closed source proprietary software, especially when that software is required for the operating system to retain full functionality.
 Even Google is guilty of this, as not using their proprietary Google Applications (i.e. Maps, Play Store, etc.) with an Android device greatly reduces standard functionality.